Southeast Alaska’s Glacier Bay National Park and Preserve usually gets 150+ cruise ship visits annually.

 Underwater acoustics and their effect on marine mammals has been part of Gabriele's whale research in Southeast Alaska that has spanned nearly 30 years.

 In 2020, she and a team redoubled efforts to make underwater recordings at the middle and moth of Glacier Bay to observe "the effects of relative quiet on marine mammals."

-Gabriele said while the virus had forced people to socially distance, it had been the opposite for marine mammals.
+Gabriele said while the virus had forced people to distance themselves socially, it had been the opposite for marine mammals.